A layer is a virtual disk that contains the software for your operating system, platform tools, apps, or the user’s data

 Layers you can enable on layered images

 Besides the layers that you include in layered images, you can enable Elastic and User layers on them through settings in the image template:

 An app layer can be delivered to a user either as part of the layered image or as an elastic layer.

 There are a few applications that cannot be used as elastic layers, for example, Microsoft Office.
-To find out whether an application has this limitation, check the App Layering recipes here and in the App Layering forum for notes about layering an application.
+To find out whether an application has this limitation, check the App Layering recipes here and the App Layering forum for notes about layering an application.
 If no limitations are specified for your app, you can assign it as an elastic layer.
+For more about enabling and assigning elastic layers on a layered image, see Deploy app layers as elastic layers.

 User layers: Enabling user layers on a layered image allows you to persist a user’s data and settings, and any applications that they install themselves.
-When enabled, a layer is created for each user the first time they log on to an image.
+When enabled, a user layer is created for each user the first time they log on to an image.
 To enable this feature, select the User layers setting in the image template that you use to publish the layered image.
+For more about enabling elastic layers on a layered image, see Deploy user layers, and Create or clone an image template.